WalletConnect/walletconnect-specs/docs/specs/clients/notify/authentication.md

 - aud - did:key of dapp authentication key
 - app - did:web of app domain that this request is associated with
   - Example: `did:web:app.example.com`
-- id - the notification ID to retrieve
+- ids - array of notification IDs to mark as read, max 1000 items

 ```typescript
 {